Mahogany: 18th century

 While the trade in mahogany from the Spanish and French territories in America remained moribund for most of the 18th century, this was not true for those islands under British control.
-In 1721 the British Parliament removed all import duties from timber imported into Britain from British possessions in the Americas.
+The British Parliament passed an act of Parliament, the Naval Stores Act 1721 (8 Geo.
+1. c.
+12), which removed all import duties from timber imported into Britain from British possessions in the Americas.
 This immediately stimulated the trade in West Indian timbers including, most importantly, mahogany.
 Importations of mahogany into England (and excluding those to Scotland, which were recorded separately) reached 525 tons per annum by 1740, 3,688 tons by 1750, and more than 30,000 tons in 1788, the peak year of the 18th century trade.

-At the same time, the 1721 Act had the effect of substantially increasing exports of mahogany from the West Indies to the British colonies in North America.
+At the same time, the Naval Stores Act 1721 had the effect of substantially increasing exports of mahogany from the West Indies to the British colonies in North America.
 Although initially regarded as a joinery wood, mahogany rapidly became the timber of choice for makers of high quality furniture in both the British Isles and the 13 colonies of North America.

 Until the 1760s over 90 per cent of the mahogany imported into Britain came from Jamaica.
 Some of this was re-exported to continental Europe, but most was used by British furniture makers.
 Quantities of Jamaican mahogany also went to the North American colonies, but most of the wood used in American furniture came from the Bahamas.
-This was sometimes called Providence wood, after the main port of the islands, but more often madera or maderah, which was the Bahamian name for mahogany.
+This was sometimes called Providence wood, after the main port of the islands, but more often madera or madeira, which was the West Indian name for mahogany.

 In addition to Jamaica and Bahamas, all the British controlled islands exported some mahogany at various times, but the quantities were not large.
 The most significant third source was Black River and adjacent areas on the Mosquito Coast (now Republic of Honduras), from where quantities of mahogany were shipped from the 1740s onwards.
 This mahogany was known as 'Rattan mahogany', after the island of Ruatan, which was the main offshore entrepot for the British settlers in the area.

 At the end of the Seven Years' War (1756–63), the mahogany trade began to change significantly.
 During the occupation of Havana by British forces between August 1762 and July 1763, quantities of Cuban or Havanna mahogany were sent to Britain, and after the city was restored to Spain in 1763, Cuba continued to export small quantities, mostly to ports on the north coast of Jamaica, from where it went to Britain.
 However, this mahogany was regarded as inferior to the Jamaican variety, and the trade remained sporadic until the 19th century.